rsimon/scala-force-layout/README.md

 There are many things on the list - feel free to help out if you care to!

 * _"The last thing we need is another graph API."_ // TODO use the [Tinkerpop Blueprints](https://github.com/tinkerpop/blueprints/wiki) graph model
-* _"Mutable state, everywhere."_ // TODO the code is really ugly and needs to be made more functional & Scala-idiomatic
+* _"Mutable state, everywhere."_ // TODO parts of the code are really ugly and need to be made more functional & Scala-idiomatic
-* _"Speed is of the essence."_ // TODO improve performance via [Barnes-Hut](http://en.wikipedia.org/wiki/Barnes%E2%80%93Hut_simulation)
 * _"Where can I click?"_ // TODO create a renderer that produces an interactive graph
 * _"Yeah, but I want my labels pink!"_ // TODO add a mechanism to control fill, line and font style